Akuli/jou/doc/joutest.md

     when an item of the `tests` array does not specify something.

-If the `tests` array contains multiple tables whose `files` glob matches the same file, then values in the last matching table are preffered.
+If the `tests` array contains multiple tables whose `files` glob matches the same file, then values in the last matching table are preferred.
 This way you can specify something general first and special cases afterwards.
 For example: